-All hummingbird nests are sturdily built, and the Anna’s hummingbird uses plant down, spider silk and similar fine materials to construct its cup-shaped nest.
-These nests are often balanced in precarious locations such as on thin branches or twigs, on a cliff ledge or even astride a wire.
-The nest is then lined with feathers and to gently cradle the .5 inch long white, symmetrically oval eggs.Continue to 6 of 12 below.
+All hummingbird nests are sturdily built, and the Anna’s hummingbird uses plant down, spider silk, and similar fine materials to construct its cup-shaped nest.
+These nests are often balanced in precarious locations such as on thin branches or twigs, on a cliff ledge, or even astride a wire.
+The nest is then lined with feathers to gently cradle the .5 inch long white, symmetrically oval eggs.Continue to 6 of 12 below.

 06 of 12

 Male and female mute swans work together to build a flattish, mound-shaped nest of assorted plant materials sparsely lined with feathers and down.
 Nests are often built on isolated islands or along shorelines near sources of water while still being concealed and isolated from both humans and predators.
 The eggs are 4.5 inches long and a light gray or blue color, though they may have brown or gray stains from marsh material.Continue to 7 of 12 below.